Scale and Polish

 Once the larger pieces of tartar are gone, the dentist may switch to finer hand tools to remove smaller deposits in between the teeth and to smooth the tooth surfaces.

 Once all of the tooth surfaces are smooth, the dentist will polish your teeth using a slow speed handpiece with a soft rubber cup or a nylon bristle brush.
 The brush or cup is dipped in a prophylaxis paste and applied on the teeth for a smooth finish.
+You can choose to have an Air Abrasion Polishing.

 Do dental cleanings hurt?